7.3 Sport, youth fitness and physical activity

 Since 2009, the Swedish Research Council for sport science (Centrum för idrottsforskning) at the Swedish School of Sport and Health Sciences (Gymnastik- och idrottshögskolan), has the government task to follow up the government's support to sports organisations.
 This is done through regular and long-term monitoring of the government support to sports organisations, based on a number of indicators, in-depth analyses and additional research.

-The latest evaluation of government’s support to sports movement was conducted in 2016.
+The latest evaluation of government’s support to sports movement was conducted in 2020, focusing on good governance, risk zones and the autonomy of the sports movement.

 Some findings from the evaluation were: